wvdlaan/todomvc/README.md

 4. Open `index.html` with a browser
 5. Open the browser console (`ctrl-shift-i` in Chrome)

-After each transaction the application logs the transact plus the application state.
+After each transaction the application logs the transaction plus the application state.
 So, just use the application and watch the log-messages in the browser-console.
 This should give you an idea how your actions in the UI relate to transactions and state-changes in the application.